 OVERVIEW: The Roberts Foundation is the philanthropic vehicle of billionaire George Roberts and his wife, Linnea.
 The foundation focuses much of its grantmaking on the Bay Area, with education and poverty being top priorities.

 FUNDING AREAS: Education, poverty, environment, Bay Area community

-PROFILE: The son of a Houston oil broker, George Roberts became a partner at Bear Stearns at age 29 after graduating from Claremont McKenna in suburban Los Angeles and attending UC Hastings College of Law.
+PROFILE: Established in 1985, the Roberts Foundation is the foundation of George and Linnea Roberts.
+The son of a Houston oil broker, George Roberts became a partner at Bear Stearns at age 29 after graduating from Claremont McKenna in suburban Los Angeles and attending UC Hastings College of Law.
 In 1976, he, his cousin Henry Kravis, and Bear Stearns mentor Jerome Kohlberg broke out on their own to found Kohlberg Kravis and Roberts (KKR).
-Roberts founded the Roberts Foundation in 1985, and now runs the foundation with his second wife, Linnea, and his children.
-Roberts has also been involved with philanthropy through the Homeless Economic Development Fund, which supported employment-related nonprofits during the early and mid-1990s.
-Later, this fund transformed into REDF, which, since its inception in 1997, has supported over 60 social enterprises that employ more than 11,000 people, generating more than $163 million in revenues.
-The Roberts Foundation supports REDF with annual funding.
+Roberts founded the Roberts Foundation and runs the foundation with his second wife, Linnea, and his children.
+Grantmaking areas of interest include education, poverty, environment, and the Bay Area community.

+The foundation does not have a website to guide grantseekers.
+However, Roberts has been involved with philanthropy through the Homeless Economic Development Fund, which supported employment-related nonprofits during the early and mid-1990s.
+Later, this fund transformed into REDF, which, since its inception in 1997, has supported many social enterprises.
+The Roberts Foundation supports REDF with steady funding.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)